-There are mainly two types of networks, one is Internet and other is Telecommunication network.
+There are mainly two types of networks, one is Internet and other is telecommunication network.
 IoT devices connect using one of these existing networks.
-Underlying networks are secure and thus now securing IoT devices end to end means extending the security mechanism where these devices connect.
-A solution for security where IoT device uses the Internet is to be explored in the project
+IoT help towards the goal of the smart city, the smart nation, the smart environment, healthcare, and others.
+An innovative application using IoT is to be explored in the project

 Brunei has the potential to generate value-added products, chemicals, fuels and energy from biomass or wastes from industries via biomass conversion processes such as gasification and pyrolysis.
 The concept of biorefinery is the integration of processes which is comparable to petroleum refinery, but instead it uses biomass as its feedstock and has the potential to diversify the economy away from oil and gas.
 Rice husk, rice straw, grasses, invasive species (eg: Acacia) and microalgae/macroalgae species are a few of many potential candidates of biomass feedstock.
 However, the selection of biomass feedstock and their characterisation is an essential pre-requisite step to find out whether the material is suitable for conversion.
 The generated biomass products have to also undergo characterisation to assess their viability towards potential usage in various industrial applications such as energy (biofuels), agriculture and bio-based chemicals.
 This particular research area is vast, and processes may include a combination of: i) Feedstock pre-treatment; ii) Thermochemical processes such as pyrolysis, gasification and combustion; iii) The incorporation of catalyst such as zeolites, metal-oxides or natural minerals into the processes; iv) Potential separation of selected chemicals/gases